-The Brigham/Harvard Center for Stress and Neural Regulation of Reproductive Aging Health Outcomes is an NIH-funded research center that assembles a collaborative network of leading investigators across the Brigham and Women’s Hospital (BWH) and Harvard Medical School (HMS).
+The Brigham/Harvard Center for Reproductive Outcomes of Stress and Aging, or ROSA, is an NIH-funded research center that assembles a collaborative network of leading investigators across the Brigham and Women’s Hospital (BWH) and Harvard Medical School (HMS).
 This research community has established a national sex- and gender-focused research Center investigating the role of stress and its neural mechanisms in reproductive aging health outcomes that confer susceptibility to cardiovascular disease and dementia in aging women.
 Research and educational outputs from the Center will translate to ameliorating the adverse health consequences of reproductive aging among postmenopausal women.
 The Brigham/Harvard Center is one of eleven Specialized Centers of Research Excellence (SCORE) on Sex Differences nationwide and is currently co-funded by the Office of Research on Women’s Health and National Institute on Aging from 2020-2025.

 Our overall goal is to catalyze the growth of translational women’s health and sex-differences research through cutting-edge and synergistic research Projects and Cores under effective administrative leadership.